 The ubiquitous Salade Niçoise is Nice’s big claim to fame, but there are so many more local food specialties to discover…

-Another item that you probably don’t have at home is porchetta: a whole pig that has been hollowed out and then re-stuffed with chunks of meat, fat, local herbs and lots of garlic, before being roasted on a spit.
+Another item that you probably don’t have at home is Porchetta: a whole pig that has been hollowed out and then re-stuffed with chunks of meat, fat, local herbs and lots of garlic, before being roasted on a spit.
 It’s an Italian specialty that’s served in large thin slices, and whereas it can be kind of a gruesome sight sitting outside the butcher’s, just think of it as Italian-style lunch meat.

 For a really fun crash-course in Niçoise cuisine, consider taking the Taste of Nice walking/tasting tour that will have you eating your way all through the town.
-Lots of food, fun history, great guides, fun and relaxed… and a bargain at only 65€ (55€ in July) for a 4-5 hour tour that covers breakfast and lunch, offered on Wednesdays and Saturdays.
+Lots of food, fun history, great guides, fun and relaxed… and a bargain at only 75€ for a 4-5 hour tour that covers breakfast and lunch, offered at 10am daily except on Sundays.

 - Back up to main EAT page